-- ► From the PGM screen, press the RECESS key to access the Recess popup menu - ▶ Select Recess from the popup menu
+From the PGM screen, press the RECESS key to open the RECESS dialogue

-- Select which surface the recess is to be machined by selecting either Turn or Face - Select how the recess will be machined - Parallel: The recess is machined from the first side towards the second side in a series of passes parallel to the surface - Perpendicular: The recess is machined in a series of plunging moves perpendicular to the surface - ► Enter the From point.
-This is the starting surface (X1) and face (Z1) of the recess. - ▶ Enter the To point.
+- Select which surface the recess is to be machined by selecting either Turn or Face - Select how the recess will be machined - Parallel: The recess is machined from the first side towards the second side in a series of passes parallel to the surface - Perpendicular: The recess is machined in a series of plunging moves perpendicular to the surface - Enter the From point.
+This is the starting surface (X1) and face (Z1) of the recess. - Enter the To point.
 This is the ending surface (X2) and face (Z2) of the recess.
-The location of the From and To points determines the direction in which the recess is machined. - ► Enter the Pass depth.
-This is the maximum depth the tool may cut on each pass. - ▶ Enter the Clearance distance.
-This is distance the tool is moved away from the material before moving to the start of next pass. - ► Enter the roughing Feed rate in inches/min (ipm) or millimeters/min (mmpm).
-Enter 0 to skip running the roughing passes. - ▶ Enter the Finish allowance in the X axis.
-This is the amount of material left after the roughing passes to be removed on the finish pass. - ► Enter the Finish allowance in the Z axis.
-This is amount to be removed on the finish pass. - ► Enter the finish Feed rate.
-Enter 0 to skip running the finish pass. - ► Enter the angle of the 1st Side of the recess.
-Only positive angles are allowed. - ► Enter the angle of the 2nd Side of the recess.
-Only positive angles are allowed. - ▶ Add rounds to the inside corners of the recess - ► To add a chamfer or round at the start of the recess, select either Chamfer or Round for the Start Element. - ► For chamfers, enter the distance from the starting point to where the chamfer begins.
-For rounds, enter the radius. - ▶ To add a chamfer or round at the end of the recess, select either Chamfer or Round for the End Element - ► For chamfers, enter the distance from the ending point to where the chamfer ends.
+The location of the From and To points determines the direction in which the recess is machined. - Enter the Pass depth.
+This is the maximum depth the tool may cut on each pass. - Enter the Clearance distance.
+This is distance the tool is moved away from the material before moving to the start of next pass. - Enter the roughing Feed rate in inches/min (millimeters/min) or inches/rev (millimeters/rev).
+Enter 0 to skip running the roughing passes. - Enter the Finish allowance in the X axis.
+This is the amount of material left after the roughing passes to be removed on the finish pass. - Enter the Finish allowance in the Z axis.
+This is amount to be removed on the finish pass. - Enter the finish Feed rate.
+Enter 0 to skip running the finish pass. - Enter the angle of the 1st Side of the recess.
+Only positive angles are allowed. - Enter the angle of the 2nd Side of the recess.
+Only positive angles are allowed. - To add a chamfer or round at the start of the recess, select either Chamfer or Round for the Start Element. - ► For chamfers, enter the distance from the starting point to where the chamfer begins.
+For rounds, enter the radius. - To add a chamfer or round at either of the inside corners, select either Chamfer or Round for the Corner Elements. - For chamfers, enter the distance from the corner location to where the chamfer begins.
+For rounds, enter the radius. - To add a chamfer or round at the end of the recess, select either Chamfer or Round for the End Element - ► For chamfers, enter the distance from the ending point to where the chamfer ends.
 For rounds, enter the radius. - When machining in the perpendicular direction, enter the stepover percentage or distance.

-- ► Machining of the recess begins at side defined by the From point and machines towards the To point side - ► The tool initially moves to the center of the recess, offset by the Clearance distance - ► The roughing passes are optional.
-When the roughing feed rate is 0, the rough passes are skipped. - ► The depth of each rough pass is determined by the system and will not exceed the specified Pass value - ► The Recess is machined at the feed rate programmed in the step.
-When the tool plunges directly into the material at full width, the full cut override is applied to the feed. - ▶ If a Finish allowance is specified, the programmed amounts are left on the X and Z surfaces to be removed on the finish pass - ► The tool returns to the Start Point after completing the rough passes - ► The Finish pass is optional.
-If finish Feed is 0, the Finish pass is skipped - ► The tool returns to the Start Point after the Finish pass completes
+- Machining of the recess begins at side defined by the From point and machines towards the To point side - The tool initially moves to the center of the recess, offset by the Clearance distance - The roughing passes are optional.
+When the roughing feed rate is 0, the rough passes are skipped. - The depth of each rough pass is determined by the system and will not exceed the specified Pass value - The Recess is machined at the feed rate programmed in the step.
+When the tool plunges directly into the material at full width, the full cut override is applied to the feed. - If a Finish allowance is specified, the programmed amounts are left on the X and Z surfaces to be removed on the finish pass - The tool returns to the Start Point after completing the rough passes - The Finish pass is optional.
+If finish Feed is 0, the Finish pass is skipped - The tool returns to the Start Point after the Finish pass completes